CrayLabs/SmartSim/doc/installation.rst

 Luckily for us, Summit has an environment with many of the ML dependencies that SmartSim needs already built into it.
-Users can follow these instructions to get a working SmartSim build with PyTorch for GPU on Summit.
+Users can follow these instructions to get a working SmartSim build with PyTorch and TensorFlow for GPU on Summit.
+Note that SmartSim and SmartRedis will be downloaded to the working directory from which these instructions are executed.

 .. code-block:: bash
   # setup Python and build environment